What is Shares Premium Account?

 Share Premium is the difference between the issue price and the par value of the stock and is also known as securities premium.
 The shares are said to be issued at a premium when the issue price of the share is greater than its face value or par value.
 This premium is then credited to the share premium account of the company.

 It arises when the company issues its shares for the first time to the public above its face value, not when the investors sell them in the open market.
-For example, if the company sells its share, having a face value of $3 per share at the price of $5 per share, then the share premium reserve is $2 per share.
-Still, if the investors sell the same further $8 per share, then the securities premium of $3 is not gained by the company.
+For example, if the company sells its shares, having a face value of $3 per share at the price of $5 per share, then the share premium reserve is $2 per share.
+Still, if the investors sell the same further $8 per share, then the company's securities premium of $3 is not gained.
 Simply it is the gain to the investor.

 Also, note that the Share Premium account is also known as Additional Paid-in Capital in US GAAP.